GuillaumeLeBerreBIT/ChimereNanoporePipeline/README.md

 ```
 export PATH=$PATH:~/ChimereNanoporePipeline/workflow/scripts/
 ```
-Need to source or restart terminal to configure the PATH variable
+Need to source or restart terminal to configure the PATH variable.
 ```
 source ~/.bashrc
 ```